top of page

 • Oyster boat excursion and tasting

-• Olive oil mill visit
+• Olive oil mill visit with farm to table lunch

 • Beautiful coastal scenery